Fun Size

-Fun Size (known as Half Pint in some countries) is a 2012 American teen comedy film directed by Josh Schwartz and written by Max Werner.
+Fun Size is a 2012 American teen comedy film directed by Josh Schwartz, written by Max Werner, and starring Victoria Justice, Thomas Mann, Jane Levy and Chelsea Handler.

-Starring Victoria Justice, Thomas Mann, Jane Levy and Chelsea Handler, the film tells the story of a teenage girl's Halloween plans gone awry when she's made to babysit her young brother, who disappears into a sea of trick-or-treaters and with her best friends and two nerds at her side, she needs to find her brother before her mom realizes he's missing.
+The film tells the story of a teenage girl's Halloween plans gone awry when she's made to babysit her young brother, who disappears into a sea of trick-or-treaters and with her best friends and two nerds at her side, she needs to find her brother before her mom realizes he's missing.

-Fun Size was released in theaters on October 26, 2012 by Paramount Pictures and received generally negative reviews from critics.
-The film was also a box office bomb, grossing only $11.4 million worldwide against a $14 million budget.
+Fun Size was released in theaters on October 26, 2012, by Paramount Pictures.
+The film received negative reviews from critics and was a box office bomb, grossing only $11.4 million worldwide against a $14 million budget.